shawalli/mockserver/README.md

 )

 func TestSomething(t *testing.T) {
-	// Setup default test server and handler to log requests and return expected responses
+	// Setup default test server and handler to log requests and return expected responses.
-	// You may also create your own test server, handler, and mock to manage this ts := httpmock.NewServer()
+	// You may also create your own test server, handler, and mock to manage this. ts := httpmock.NewServer()
 	defer ts.Close()
-	// Set as recoverable to log panics rather than propagate out from the server
-	// goroutine to the parent process
-	ts.Recoverable()

 	// Configure request mocks
 	expectBearerToken := func(received *http.Request) (output string, differences int) {